-With Airflow 2.0, we're excited to introduce the TaskFlow API and Task Decorator to address this challenge.
+With Airflow 2.0, we introduced the TaskFlow API and Task Decorator to address this challenge.
 The TaskFlow API implemented in 2.0 makes DAGs significantly easier to write by abstracting the task and dependency management layer from users.
-Here's a breakdown of incoming functionality:
+Here’s a breakdown of incoming functionality:

-2. Task dependencies are abstracted and inferred as a result of the Python function invocation.
-This again makes for much cleaner and more simple DAG writing for all users.
+- Task dependencies are abstracted and inferred as a result of the Python function invocation.
+This again makes for much cleaner and simpler DAG writing for all users.

 It’s worth noting that the underlying mechanism here is still XCom and data is still stored in Airflow’s Metadata Database, but the XCom operation itself is hidden inside the PythonOperator and is completely abstracted from the DAG developer.
 Now, Airflow users can pass information and manage dependencies between tasks in a standardized Pythonic manner for cleaner and more efficient code.

-Airflow 2.0 introduces Task Groups as a UI construct that doesn’t affect task execution behaviour but fulfills the primary purpose of SubDAGs.
+Airflow 2.0 introduced Task Groups as a UI construct that doesn’t affect task execution behavior but fulfills the primary purpose of SubDAGs.
 Task Groups give a DAG author the management benefits of “grouping” a logical set of tasks with one another without having to look at or process those tasks any differently.

-While Airflow 2.0 will continue to support the SubDAG Operator, Task Groups are intended to replace it in the long-term.
+While Airflow 2.0 continues to support the SubDAG Operator, Task Groups are intended to replace it in the long-term.

-One of Airflow’s signature strengths is its sizable collection of community-built Operators, Hooks, and Sensors - all of which enable users to integrate with external systems like AWS, GCP, Microsoft Azure, Snowflake, Slack and many more.
+One of Airflow’s signature strengths is its sizable collection of community-built Operators, Hooks, and Sensors that enable users to integrate with external systems like AWS, GCP, Microsoft Azure, Snowflake, Slack, and many more.

 Providers have historically been bundled into the core Airflow distribution and versioned alongside every Apache Airflow release.
-As of Airflow 2.0, they are now split into its own airflow/providers directory such that they can be released and versioned independently from the core Apache Airflow distribution.
-Cloud service release schedules often don’t align with the Airflow release schedule and either result in incompatibility errors or prohibit users from being able to run the latest versions of certain providers.
+As of Airflow 2.0, they are split into its own airflow/providers directory such that they can be released and versioned independently from the core Apache Airflow distribution.
+Cloud service release schedules often don’t align with the Airflow release schedule, which either results in incompatibility errors or prohibits users from being able to run the latest versions of certain providers.
 The separation in Airflow 2.0 allows the most up-to-date versions of Provider packages to be made generally available and removes their dependency on core Airflow releases.

-It’s worth noting that some operators, including the Bash and Python Operators, remain in the core distribution given their widespread usage.
+It’s worth noting that given their widespread usage, some operators, including the Bash and Python Operators, remain in the core distribution.

 Simplified Kubernetes Executor